 Want to jump straight to the boards we recommend?
 Click here

 More often than not, someone new to surfing will borrow a board from a friend, dig an old plank out of the depths of the garage, or take the cheapest offer they can find online.
 Fair enough – you may want to ride a few waves before forking out for a proper surfboard.
-But paddling out on any given piece of foam can also make it harder for you to learn, consequently decreasing the amount of fun you have.
+But paddling out on any old piece of junk can also make it harder for you to learn, consequently decreasing the amount of fun you have.

 In this article, we give you a rundown of the main elements to look out for when buying a beginner surfboard.
 We also provide you with a list of the four most recommended models for novice surfers.

-So, to find out what you need to know about the best beginner surfboards, read on, and stay stoked!
+So, to find out what you need to know about the best beginner surfboards, read on, stay stoked!

-There are five main personal factors every surfer should consider in order to pick the right surfboard, optimise their performance, and therefore make the most out of the experience:
+There are five main personal factors every surfer should consider in order to pick the right surfboard, optimise their performance, and get the most out of the experience: